Faculty of Pain Medicine

 2. Have fulfilled the HSE requirements regarding the English language

-Please refer to the Guidance document here for further information.
+Please refer to the Guidance Document for further information.
+Please also note the Marking Scheme is available for guidance.

 NOTE: